BH2WFR/ConsoleUtil/readme.md

     - **C character** conversion & assertion (`char` only, not `wchar_t`)

+        - is in uppercase/lowercase

+        - is an alphabet/number/punctuation

+        - is in range of ASCII/ASCII symbol/ASCII control characters

+        - get or convert `char` to lowercase/uppercase

         ```c++
         #define CUTIL_CHAR_IS_UPPER(_ch)		((_ch) >= 'A' && (_ch) <= 'Z')
         #define CUTIL_CHAR_IS_LOWER(_ch)		((_ch) >= 'a' && (_ch) <= 'z')